- Acting for Two: Crystal Dahl plays both Crystal and her boyfriend at Happy Time.

-- From start to finish, the entire production used a total of three Argentinian horned frogs to play the "red frog". ("His" eyes very obviously change color from bright red to a more neutral color.)
+- The Other Darrin: From start to finish, the entire production used a total of three Argentinian horned frogs to play the "red frog". ("His" eyes very obviously change color from bright red to a more neutral color.)

 - The Comic Book that Mason is reading in a number of episodes are each editions of "Cosmic Plan", a subtle nod to the role of the reapers.